Metropolis of Halych

 The Metropolis of Halych was a metropolis of the Ecumenical Patriarchate of Constantinople in the Eastern Orthodox Church.
 It was erected on the territory of the Kingdom of Galicia–Volhynia in 1303 by Patriarch Athanasius I of Constantinople.
-The episcopal seat of the metropolis was in the city of Halych in the "Cathedral of the Assumption".
+The episcopal seat of the metropolis was in the city of Halych in the Cathedral of the Dormition.

 Historical background

 In 1241, the Kingdom of Galicia-Volhynia was captured by the Mongol army.
 In 1245, King Daniel of Galicia won a decisive battle over the Hungarian-Polish army of his opponent Rostislav Mikhailovich and united Halychia with Volhynia.
 After this victory, he built his residence in Kholm in the western part of Volhynia.
 After Daniel's visit to Batu Khan, he made payments of tribute to the Golden Horde.

 In 1299, the Metropolitan of Kiev and All Rus' — Maximus — transferred the metropolitan seat from Kiev to the city of Vladimir-on-Klyazma.
 In reaction to this move, King Daniel's son and successor on the throne — Leo I — petitioned the Ecumenical Patriarch to erect a new metropolis in the territory of his kingdom.
 Leo died in 1301 but his son — Yuri I of Galicia — succeeded in securing the charter of establishment from Patriarch Athanasius I of Constantinople with the approval of Emperor Andronikos II Palaiologos.